stringandstickytape/MaxLights/README.md

 Any LIFX devices detected on your LAN will be shown automatically.
 If "Enable PC Hardware Support" is ticked, there will be a ten-second delay on startup, and any detected devices will be listed.
 WLED devices must be added manually (see below).

+You can use the Load and Save Diagram buttons on the Desktop UI to load and save the current state of MaxLights.
+When loading a diagram that references unavailable lights (for instance, if the diagram was prepared on a different PC), MaxLights will pop a window asking you to pick a replacement light that *does* exist.
+You can use the "Load and Remap Diagram" button to remap *all* the lights in a diagram.

 # Web UI
 Diagrams for effects are created through a web UI, to allow for easy visual programming.
 Click the "Launch Web UI" button to launch the UI.